Best tech deals for Black Friday 2024, according to an expert

 Ring video doorbell, 2024 release: Was £99.99, now £59, Amazon.co.uk

-The newest version of IndyBest’s favourite tried and tested video doorbell is now 40 per cent off at Amazon thanks to its Black Friday sale.
+The newest version of IndyBest’s favourite tried and tested video doorbell is now 41 per cent off at Amazon thanks to its Black Friday sale making it the lowest price ever.
 IndyBest tester Zoe found the second-generation Ring doorbell to be the best overall in her review, and now the newest model can be all yours for less than £60.
 Zoe praised the device for being easy to install and loved the efficiency of the Ring app in alerting her to parcels, something we’re all going to need during Black Friday.

 Best headphones and speakers deals